redis/redis-doc/topics/partitioning.md

 The main concept here is the following:

 * If Redis is used as a cache **scaling up and down** using consistent hashing is easy.
 * If Redis is used as a store, **we need to take the map between keys and nodes fixed, and a fixed number of nodes**.
-Otherwise we need a system that is able to rebalance keys between nodes when we add or remove nodes, and currently only Redis Cluster is able to do this, but Redis Cluster is not production ready.
+Otherwise we need a system that is able to rebalance keys between nodes when we add or remove nodes, and currently only Redis Cluster is able to do this, but Redis Cluster is currently in beta, and not yet considered production ready.

 Presharding
 ---